LegitSoulja/-/README.md

 - getResponce() :: Returns mysqli_query responce
 - num_rows() :: Int : Return number of rows
 - getData() :: Array : Return query table row(s)

+### Future Additions

+- [ ] Create "Tables, Databases" with ease.
+- [ ] Complex/Smart algorithm of building SQL queries w/ parser.
+- [ ] Create a parser, in which validates your SQL queries, and validate queries before executed (Prevent SQL Injection).
+- [ ] More in dept usage/mech/doc/additions of SlickInject (Plan, and make methods/functions understandable, easier to understand/learn/use).
+- [ ] SlickInject Database TreeView (Displays maximum, but minumum detailed information about your database, tables, etc).
+- [ ] Most of all, noob friendly, family safe, environment safe, global safe, familiarly recognizable and easily understandable.
+(TOo much?)

+### Constribute

+> If you see a vulnerabilty, or recommend an extra security layer, or just want to help in any-way, you are allowed, and welcomed.
+This project may/may not be (updated/maintained), therefor, it is in your hands to maintain.

+However, SlickInject is also useful for those who are new to working with databases(SQL), or php even.
+This is a great start!.
+It has never been this easier, and safe to work with databases.
+I am now very happy to build sites more comfortable with the power of SlickInject.